Hysterectomy | Tangohanga kōpū

 Anaesthetic complications

 Modern anaesthetics are very safe.
-Although it is rare, some people can have reactions to the anaesthetic medicines.
-Before your operation, it is likely you will have an appointment with the anaesthetist who will be looking after you during the surgery.
+Although it's rare, some people can have reactions to the anaesthetic medicines.
+Before your operation, it's likely you'll have an appointment with the anaesthetist who will be looking after you during the surgery.
 They will discuss the type of anaesthesia you will be receiving and the risks associated with this.

 Damage to surrounding organs